-After smashing their way to the to of the overall league table in 2019, Chilly’s the reusable bottles brand, are sat at number 6 for 2020.
+After smashing their way to the top of the overall league table in 2019, Chilly’s the reusable bottles brand, are sat at number 6 for 2020.
 But they’re still number one of my own league table here.

 Sustainability is most definitely a topic that is both relevant and here to stay.
-I personally do my part where I can which a huge collection or reusable water bottles as well as working to make my periods plastic free.
+I personally do my part where I can with a huge collection or reusable water bottles as well as working to make my periods plastic free.

 Chilly’s Bottles also donated £250,000 worth of its insulated bottles to NHS frontline workers this June.

 So Huel were the winners of the Ones to Watch Award back in 2018 which meant they were identified as being set to grow rapidly but didn’t qualify for the main league table.

 Well, here there are for 2020.
 Right behind Chilly’s Bottles at number 7 on the overall league table.
 They’ve recruited more than 30 staff since March, and launched their new “Hot & Savoury” range in September 2020.

 Huel are a nutrition brand that started off as a nutritionally complete powdered food.
 They then moved into ready-to-drink and as mentioned above now have a more diverse range.
 You can check out my review of Huel here.